 - Social media analytics – such as to assess national sentiments, for example, via ‘big data’ analysis of tweets etc. It also possible to analyse emotional response from emojis.
 In November 2016, social media analytics correctly predicted the outcome of the US Presidential election in contrast to the national polls.

-Digital technology enables new analysis methods
+Digital technology also spurs new analysis methods

 - Facial recognition – uses software that’s more discerning than the human eye to determine emotional engagement (such as happiness, fear, surprise) with tv advertising, TV programmes or films.
 Enables better film editing and story-telling.